ThinkDataEd/curriculum/docs/unit4/lesson2.md

     100. What are some uses of water that cannot be avoided?

-11. Ask students to record the information from each round on poster paper—in this lesson, Rounds 1-3.
+11. Ask students to record the information from each round on poster paper - in this lesson, Rounds 1-3.

 12. Inform students that they will be completing Rounds 4 and 5 during the [next lesson](lesson3.md).

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.